 As promised last week, here is a reprint of Janet Parmerter DiNola’s winning story in a recent NFB contest entitled “My Talking Crotch Watch”.
 We really think you’ll enjoy it :).
 Feel free to post a comment about experiences you’ve had – we’d love to read them!

-“In recent decades, an unfeeling thief robbed valuable possessions from thousands of men and women.
-In some cases, this thief quietly appeared at night, long gone by morning, and stole their most precious irreplaceable treasure, their sight.
+“In recent decades, an unfeeling thief has robbed a valuable possession from thousands of men and women.
+In some cases, this thief quietly appears at night, long gone by morning, stealing their most precious irreplaceable treasure, their sight.

 The name of this culprit is Macular Degeneration.
 It has been a devastating shock for many, but thanks to modern technology, coping with this disease has become easier.
 Since the age of nine, I have struggled with this now familiar eye disease.
 Therefore, I for one am grateful technology did not leave the blind in the dark.

-When having overnight guests, I attempted to turn off each clock but inevitably miss one.
-Kindly, my daughter began warning our guests about the speaking clocks after two friends from Italy were frightened all night, “Earing dee leetell teeny voices.”
+When having overnight guests, I attempted to turn off each clock but inevitably would miss one.
+Kindly, my daughter began warning our guests about the speaking clocks, after they terrified two of our Italian friends.
+The two girls said they were frightened all night, “Earing dee leetell teeny voices.”

 Now this particular story, and believe me there are many, many clock stories, began in Europe.
 Unfortunately, for this clock, it also ENDED there.
 That troublesome watch would never take another trip with me.
 Its next journey was a solo, non-stop direct flight to the garbage pail.